Jamaine Wray

+Background

+He is the father of Warrington Wolves Cai Taylor-Wray.

-Representative career
+International career

+In October 2024, Wray played for the West Indies in their match against South Africa.

 Jamaine Wray played, scored a try, and was man of the match in Jamaica's 26–36 defeat by United States in the 2010 Atlantic Cup at Hodges Stadium, Jacksonville, Florida on Tuesday 16 November 2010.